chase232/SportsRadarAPI/README.md

-# OreillyFinalProject
+# Sports Radar API

 Spring MVC appliaction used to retrieve data from the Sportradar API.

-The data being displayed is games from the NBA season
+The data being displayed is games from the NBA season.